 After completing the application online, you will receive a final document which you need to print and sign (or sign digitally).

 Do you have a residence permit in Germany?

-As we have mentioned most banks will require from you either a residence permit or the address registration in Germany.
-In case if you have applied for your residence permit, but haven’t received it yet, banks still might accept your application.
+As we have mentioned, most banks will require from you either a residence permit or address registration in Germany.
+If you have applied for your residence permit but haven’t received it yet, banks might still accept your application.

 However, some might not.
 Nonetheless, having a residence permit in Germany will give you an almost 100% success rate in opening a bank account as a foreigner.

 Are you an international student in Germany and looking for the best banking account?
 Read the full in-depth article on that topic.

 Bank account for freelancers and business owners